aggixx/FALoot/README.md

 FA_RaidTools
 ============

-INSTALL: Put the folder named "FARaidTools" into the Interface/Addons/ folder in your WoW install.
+INSTALL: Put the folder named "FARaidTools" (NOT FARaidTools-master) into the Interface/Addons/ folder in your WoW install.

 TODO:
 - Add spec/class based gear filters on what shows up in the window